sustrik/libdill/structured-concurrency.md

 From point 3. on, all the blocking calls in the child coroutine start to return `ECANCELED` error.
 The call to `hclose()` won't finish until the worker coroutine exits.
 That should happen pretty fast given that it can't do any blocking calls anyway.

+Note how in both scenarios the child gets an option to release any resources it may own (at points 2. and 4., respectively).

 #### Parent waits for child

 ![](usecase3.png)